WHY YOUR VOTE COUNTS!

 More than 80% of South Africans confess that they believe in God and see themselves as Christians.

-The date is still to be announced, but it will be within 90 days before May 21, 2024.
 Therefore, data used in this article would be from the 2019 elections:

 Voter Turnout: